Grassroots Currencies: Foundations for Grassroots Digital Economies: Economic Scenarios of Grassroots Currencies

+Obtaining credit from people under a false pretence and while hiding assets is a major breach of trust.
+Normative people are incapable of perpetrating such an act, and those that do will be hard-pressed to maintain two mutually-isolated public digital identities for long without being exposed.
+Hence, mutual sureties realised by mutual credit lines are an excellent tool for repelling sybils from digital communities.
+This is a major advantage of grassroots currencies as a basis for a grassroots digital economy, compared to commencing directly with a community/community bank currency.
+For a community bank, the credit granted to a community member by their peers offers the best mechanism of sybil-resilience, and at the same time offers collateral for the credit line provided by the bank (See \#\ref{community-bank}).

-\item \textbf{Private Banking:} A respected member $b$ of the community, preferably with initial capital, may aim to operate as the community banker, following the footsteps of the Medicis and Rothchilds.
+\item \textbf{Private Banking:} A member $b$ of the community with initial capital may aim to operate as the community banker, following the footsteps of the Medicis and Rothchilds.
 By opening mutual lines of credit with all creditworthy members of the community, the banker's grassroots currency can become the \emph{de facto} community currency, as all transactions in the community can be completed by a two-step chain payment via the banker: If $p$ wishes to pay $q$---both with mutual liquidity with the banker $b$---then $p$ can redeem a $b$-coin it has in exchange for an $q$-coin the banker has, and then use it to pay $q$.
-Naturally, the banker may choose to exert transaction fees and/or interest on drawn credit.
-Using multisignature accounts, a community may sidestep the Medicis and the Rothchilds by establishing a community bank, owned, operated and governed by the community, that issues a community currency (See \ref{community-bank}).
+Naturally, the banker may charge transaction fees and/or interest on drawn credit.
+Still, a resourceful community with mutual-trust among its members may sidestep the Medicis and the Rothchilds and establish a community bank, owned, operated and governed by the community, which issues a community currency (See \ref{community-bank}).

-\item \textbf{Hawala, trust-based fund transfer to achieve global liquidity:} The thousand-years old trust-based money transfer concept and system of Hawala~\cite{maimbo2003informal} can be naturally realized with trust-based grassroots cryptocurrencies.
+\item \textbf{Hawala, trust-based fund transfer to achieve global liquidity:} The thousand-years old trust-based money transfer concept and system of Hawala~\cite{maimbo2003informal} can be naturally realized with trust-based grassroots currencies.
 If $p$ wishes to transfer funds to a remote person $q$, of course they can do it over the net; but, $p$-coins might not be useful for $q$ if there is no liquidity between $p$ and the merchants in $q$'s locale.
 For this purpose, a Hawala-like network could use voluntary chain transfers, starting from $p$ transferring locally-liquid coins to its local Hawala agent, and ending with $q$ receiving from its local Hawala agent the same number of coins, but with liquidity in $q$'s locale.
-Credit is settled among Hawala agents along the transfer path, as has been done for a thousand years.
+Credit is settled among Hawala agents along the path of transfers, as has been done for a thousand years.